 We started with the first of these - light.

-I would like to say, before we continue, I am not going to go into all the technicalities of light.
-If you want to build your knowledge on this particular subject, I suggest you read up on it further from other sources.
-These notes are merely a guide to help you understand what practical photography is all about, without going into all that unnecessary technical jargon and hopefully it will help some people in some way.
+Before continuing, however, I am not going to go into all the technicalities of light.
+If you really want to build your knowledge on this particular subject, I suggest you read up on it further from other online sources.
+These notes are merely a guide to help you understand what practical photography is all about, without going into all that unnecessary technical jargon and hopefully, it will help in some way.

-The angle, direction and intensity of light, be it from off the shoulder, back lighting (contre jour), where you have the light source ahead of you instead of behind, or from left or right, it certainly has a major influence on the way we produce our images.
+The angle, direction and intensity of light, be it from off the shoulder, backlighting (contre-jour), where the light source is ahead of the photographer rather than behind, or from left or right, it does have a major influence on how images are produced.

-In black and white photography the controlled use of light is even more vitally important than in colour photography, because in black and white photography, light takes the place of colour.
+In black and white photography the controlled use of light is even more vitally important than colour photography because, in black and white photography, light takes the place of colour.

 You can find more on "light" and the "right light" in the Blog index listing.

 Colour is another vital element which we can use to our advantage in the building of our composition and it will be the topic of our next discussion.

 Colour can either make or break an image, so the way in which we utilise colour is very important.

 If, for instance, the main centre of interest, or subject, in our photograph is say, pale in colour, but there is some other object of lesser importance that is bright red, where do you think the eyes of the viewer are going to head straight for when scanning our photograph?
 So, in this case, colour can be a major distraction and red can be the most distracting or attracting colour of all, but not far behind, is a lot of other bright colours, including reflections and bright spots.
 Generally, dull, neutral tones and pastels are the least attracting.